John Edwin Mason

 Democracy of Speed: Drag Racing and Diversity is a photo documentary that looks at the ways in which race and gender operate within the racing community at a small drag strip in the American South.
 Click here to visit the a gallery of photos from the project.
 Click here to read some of my thoughts on motor sports, including drag racing, and diversity.

-Democracy of Speed: Friday Night Drag Racing in a Small Southern Town is an early version of my documentary project on automobile racing and diversity.
+Democracy of Speed: Friday Night Drag Racing in a Small Southern Town is a very early version of my documentary project on automobile racing and diversity.
 Click here to see the photos and read the story.

-Organizer and local curator for Gordon Parks: The Making of an Argument, Fralin Museum of Art at the University of Virginia, 19 September to 21 December 2014.
+Organizer, Gordon Parks: The Making of an Argument, Fralin Museum of Art, University of Virginia, 2013-14.